St. Lawrence River: Early colonists

+Colonial control

 Control of the river was crucial to British strategy to capture New France in the Seven Years' War.
 Having captured Louisbourg in 1758, the British sailed up to Quebec the following year thanks to charts drawn up by James Cook.
 British troops were ferried via the St. Lawrence to attack the city from the west, which they successfully did at the Battle of the Plains of Abraham.
 The river was used again by the British to defeat the French siege of Quebec under the Chevalier de Lévis in 1760.

 In 1809, the first steamboat to ply its trade on the St. Lawrence was built and operated by John Molson and associates, a scant two years after Fulton's steam-powered navigation of the Hudson River.
 The Accommodation with ten passengers made her maiden voyage from Montreal to Quebec City in 66 hours, for 30 of which she was at anchor.
 She had a keel of 75 feet, and a length overall of 85 feet.
 The cost of a ticket was eight dollars upstream, and nine dollars down.
 She had berths that year for twenty passengers.

 Within a decade, daily service was available in the hotly-contested Montreal-Quebec route.

 Because of the virtually impassable Lachine Rapids, the St. Lawrence was once continuously navigable only as far as Montreal.
 Opened in 1825, the Lachine Canal was the first to allow ships to pass the rapids.
 An extensive system of canals and locks, known as the St. Lawrence Seaway, was officially opened on 26 June 1959 by Elizabeth II (representing Canada) and President Dwight D. Eisenhower (representing the United States).
 The Seaway (including the Welland Canal) now permits ocean-going vessels to pass all the way to Lake Superior.

+Modern Canada

+Alcoa, Reynolds Metals Company, and General Motors (GM) Central Foundry operated along the St. Lawrence River and its tributaries for decades.
+The Alcoa plant opened in 1903, and Reynolds and GM began operations in the late 1950s.
+These facilities released toxic substances into the St. Lawrence River and the surrounding area, including PCBs, PAHs, cyanide, fluoride, and dioxins.

 During the Second World War, the Battle of the St. Lawrence involved submarine and anti-submarine actions throughout the lower St. Lawrence River and the entire Gulf of St. Lawrence, Strait of Belle Isle and Cabot Strait from May to October 1942, September 1943, and again in October and November 1944.
 During this time, German U-boats sank several merchant marine ships and three Canadian warships.

 In the late 1970s, the river was the subject of a successful ecological campaign (called "Save the River"), originally responding to planned development by the United States Army Corps of Engineers.
 The campaign was organized, among others, by Abbie Hoffman.